khakhalin/Xenopus-Behavior/02_Collision_Avoidance/responses to reviewers.md

 > References for this formal protocol should be restricted to peer-reviewed, accepted work.
 Thus, the BioRxiv reference needs to be removed, unless it has since been accepted for publication.

 I think there are different opinions about the role of pre-prints in modern scientific ecosystem, and many people cite arxiv and bioarxiv papers before they are "officially" peer-reviewed.
-In computer science, for example, some very influential papers never get "officially" published, and still accrue hundreds of citations.
+In computer science, for example, some influential papers never get "officially" published at all, and still accrue hundreds of citations.
 (The paper YOLO3 by Redmon & Farhadi, 2018, for example, has 3.5k citations now, yet as far as I know, it never left arxiv.org)

-My bioarxiv preprint contains several unique models and experiments that I think could of interest to the reader, and several colleagues have provided constructive criticism to it, that I incorporated.
-It is not yet officially peer-reviewed, mostly as I was too overwhelmed this year to submit it anywhere.
+My bioarxiv preprint contains several unique models and experiments that I think could be of interest to the reader.
+Also, several colleagues have provided detailed criticism to it, that I incorporated.
+It is not yet officially published, as I was too overwhelmed this year to submit it anywhere.
 Sorry!
 I hope it can be possible to retain the citation.

 # Reviewer #2

 > The chapter titled “Visual Collision Avoidance in Xenopus Tadpoles” by Dr. Khakhalin, has the potential to benefit several researchers in the *Xenopus* community.
 Xenopus has been and is still used as an excellent vertebrate model to study developmental, genetic, and biochemical dynamics.
 As our abilities to demonstrate molecular and cellular effects advance, so must of ability to demonstrates the functional outcomes those effects.
 However, there are few behavioral assays for *Xenopus* and using a commercially available platform, such as ANY-maze, is very expensive (~$1500 annual license fee).
 Here, Dr. Khakhalin has designed a system to video record and analyze tadpole locomotion as a function of avoidance behavior.
 The system is assembled using basic materials and video devices at a very low costs to researchers.
 The capturing and analysis can be carried out on open-source platforms, avoiding the very expensive licensing fees normally associated with behavioral analysis software.
 In addition to being used by researchers, the low cost of this equipment facilitates its use in undergraduate biology laboratory courses as well.

 Thank you so much for your lovely and positive summary!